 The discipline of philosophy began because select individuals dared to step back from their daily routine and critically examine the foundational assumptions of their life and culture: what does it mean to know? what does it mean to exist? and what does it mean to live the good life?
 This class will focus on these three questions, the answers given by these ancient visionary thinkers, and how these answers have shaped the subsequent history of philosophy.

-By training, I am a research specialist in high- and late-medieval philosophy and theology.
-But I have a special love for the history of philosophy taken as whole.
-I enjoy helping students see how this tradition of reflection and critical examination influences the other academic disciplines and helps to shape our own worldviews.
+By training, Jeff is a research specialist in high- and late-medieval philosophy and theology.
+But he has a special love for the history of philosophy taken as whole.
+He enjoys helping students see how this tradition of reflection and critical examination influences the other academic disciplines and helps to shape our own worldviews.

 Prophet, Sage, Saint: The Visionary in a Theological Key (TH201.02V)